-We are going to have to live with the threat of the virus for many months to come.
-And for us to be able to continue to reopen in-person schools as well as re-open and expand business and other activities and promote the recovery of our economy, we are all going to have to take responsibility to act safely, including wearing face coverings, keeping at least six feet from others who are not in our household, washing our hands frequently, conducting activities outdoors rather than indoors where possible and minimizing gatherings.
+We are going to have to live with the threat of the virus for months to come.
+And for us to be able to keep our schools open and continue to reopen those that are not yet providing in-person education, as well as re-open and expand business and other activities and promote the recovery of our economy, we are all going to have to take responsibility to act safely, including wearing face coverings, keeping at least six feet from others who are not in our household, washing our hands frequently, conducting activities outdoors rather than indoors where possible and avoiding gatherings.
 We are all in this together, and each of us is going to have to make sacrifices for the good of the community as a whole, including for our most vulnerable members.